HoangNguyen17193/vscode-simple-git-stats/README.md

 ## Main Features
 - View commit statistics as a pie chart (based on [chartjs](https://www.chartjs.org/))
-- View contribute statistics (comming soon)
+- View contribution statistics (comming soon)

 ## Useful commands
 Open the Command Palette (Command+Shift+P on macOS and Ctrl+Shift+P on Windows/Linux) and type in one of the following commands: